f4pga/f4pga-arch-defs/docs/prjxray/partial-reconfig.rst

 it has been done once.
 Just concatenate the resulting FASM and get different functionality.

-The last thing to cover related to the SymbiFlow partial reconfiguration flow is synthetic ibufs and obufs required in the overlay verilog:
+The last thing to cover related to the F4PGA partial reconfiguration flow is synthetic ibufs and obufs required in the overlay verilog:

 :ghsrc:`switch_processing_arty_overlay.v <xc/xc7/tests/switch_processing/switch_processing_arty_overlay.v>`